-Our Bay Area personal injury attorneys at Mitchell & Danoff Law Firm understand people’s needs for sleeping-aid medications.
+Our San Jose personal injury attorneys at Mitchell & Danoff Law Firm understand people’s needs for sleeping-aid medications.
 However, we also understand the dangers that can be produced due to these drugs.
 For this reason, we advise that sleep-medication users truly consider the side effects they may be facing after consumption.
 If you have taken a sleeping pill, make sure that you wait until you are fully alert and awake before driving.
 Let’s help make the road a safer place for everyone.

 If you have been injured by a driver under the influence of sleeping pill, contact our firm today.
 You don’t deserve to suffer for another person’s actions.
 Let us help you seek compensation for your injuries.

 Contact our San Jose personal injury attorneys today.
 We dedicate our lives to improving yours.